 We are a for-purpose organisation that aims to make a difference through (fair) trade, not aid.

-Our aim to become the ethical choice for tourism.
+Our aim is to become the sustainable choice for tourism.

-We want what has traditionally been seen as a niche offering, a potential way to travel, to become THE way to travel.
+We want what has traditionally been seen as a niche offering or a potential way to travel, to become THE way to travel.

 We are Clean Travel, and we invite you to Live The World with us.